Mortgage stress test: What you need to know

 Why was the mortgage stress test created?

-The mortgage stress test was created by the Government of Canada to help ensure that prospective homeowners buy within their means.
+The mortgage stress test was created by the Government of Canada to make sure that prospective homeowners buy within their means.
 The stress test helps to protect you as a home buyer, particularly against interest rates going up in the future.
 The test also helps to protect you from the risks associated with taking on a mortgage that’s too big for you to manage.
 It also gives the mortgage provider, and you, confidence that you can balance your debt obligations and monthly expenses, even if conditions change.

 What kinds of things does the mortgage provider look at in a mortgage stress test?